 Personal service businesses, like dental offices, spas, and exercise studios, need to have someone to handle questions and book appointments while the staff takes care of customers.
 And helping customers after hours is becoming more important.
 These businesses also need a way to engage and close leads coming through ads, social media, and marketing campaigns.

-True Lark offers an AI-driven solution that can be trained to answer questions, book appointments, make purchases, etc. around-the-clock.
+True Lark offers an AI-driven solution that can be trained to answer questions, book appointments, make purchases, etc. all around-the-clock.
 The solution is a virtual business assistant known as Sasha.

 The company is the result of Srivatsan Laxman’s desire to put his AI expertise to work in a new way.
 “All I’ve done in my professional career is AI so I started to look for interesting problems where people haven’t yet successfully realized the full potential and power of AI.
-There’s a sufficiently large whitespace (in the service sector) that seems exciting and accessible.’’
+There’s a sufficiently large whitespace (in the personal service sector) that seems exciting and accessible.’’

 CloudFactory assists True Lark by annotating massive volumes of customer conversations, enabling the company to deliver uniquely powerful automated conversational experiences.
 The partnership has given the True Lark AI team 90% of their time back, which they now are able to use to drive AI model innovation and rapid productization.

 Chatbots aren’t new, but they are often limited in what kinds of questions they can answer, or tasks they can manage, and they often lead to rigid and frustrating user experiences before kicking the inquiry to an actual live person to help finish (or in some cases restart) the task.

 “A lot of the chatbot conversations are very shallow in that they are a one-two punch.
 There's not a whole lot of context.
 The depth and the conversation is still, at best, one or two turns.
 You want the AI to hold the conversations for several turns,’’ Laxman explains.